 Tests for water intrusion on wood siding include water spray testing, infrared thermography evaluations coupled with moisture meter readings, relative humidity tests, and water path tracing.
 In most cases, destructive testing is typically required when sourcing water intrusion within wood exterior siding walls.

 Asbestos Fiber Cement and Cement-Bonded Particle Board

-On the other hand, some older buildings also use cement-bonded particle board or Asbestos fiber cement sidings, such as lap siding or shakes.
-For the most part, exterior Wall Water Intrusion Testing with these kinds of exterior siding yield to a basic visual inspection.
+On the other hand, some older buildings also use cement-bonded particleboard or Asbestos fiber cement sidings, such as lap siding or shakes.
+For the most part, exterior Wall Water Intrusion Testing with these kinds of exterior siding yields to a basic visual inspection.
 Tests are generally confined to a relative humidity test, spray tests, or partial disassembly under very strict oversight.

 Pre-Cast Concrete Panels

-Pre-cast concrete panels see frequent use in Los Angeles commercial buildings, such as office buildings, as well as apartment buildings.
+Pre-cast concrete panels see frequent use in Los Angeles, San Francisco, and San Diego commercial buildings, such as office buildings, as well as apartment buildings.
 Assuming no fault in the panel itself, most leaks happen at panel joints.
 Common Exterior Wall Water Intrusion testing approaches include spray tests, smoke tests, and chamber tests.
 Surface sealants may call for a third-party laboratory testing if the panel itself is thought to be the culprit.

 How Do I Get My Home or Building Tested?